xpdota/event-trigger/README.md

 Shows remaining cooldown and active time.
 You can have two separate overlays - one for party, one for personal.

-### Jail Plugin
+### Jail Plugin/Automarkers

 Triggevent has by far the most powerful Titan Jail plugin.
 You choose a priority by dragging and dropping jobs - no typing names.
-It supports both automark and personal callouts, so you don't have to configure two plugins separately.
+It supports both automarker and personal callouts, so you don't have to configure two plugins separately.

 ![Jail Plugin](https://user-images.githubusercontent.com/14287379/142813080-c44d1ff7-873b-4119-9c15-1212c9e31133.png)

+Nowadays, it supports auto marks for many duties other than just UWU, such as TOP and DSR.

+You can even make your own auto markers, using Easy Triggers, scripts, or a complete code module.

 ### Triggers